 We like to top it with fresh fruit for a simple and bright finish.

-Remind me, what’s a smash cake?
+What’s a smash cake?

-A smash cake is a cake meant for a baby turning 1.
+A smash cake is a first birthday cake meant for a baby turning 1.
 The idea is that they will eat, smash, and generally make a mess of it as they explore this new food by using their hands and sometimes their bodies!
 (It’s usually placed in front of baby on a highchair or on the floor on a sheet or drop cloth.)
 It’s a fun tradition to mark a big milestone, and this version of a smash cake is an easy one to make at home.

 ingredients in first birthday smash cake

 • Oat flour: You can use store-bought oat flour or make your own by grinding rolled oats into a fine flour in the blender.
+I love using this ingredient because it creates a wonderful texture and adds nice flavor to the cake.

 • Butter: I use unsalted butter in baking so it’s easy to control the level of salt in the recipe.